-Mike Goldwater is an award-winning corporate and editorial photographer, film-maker, and owner and director at Blue Cube Productions Ltd. His pictures have been published in major magazines around the world, widely exhibited and featured in many corporate publications and presentations.
+Mike Goldwater is an award-winning editorial and corporate photographer, film-maker, and owner and director at Blue Cube Productions Ltd. His pictures have been published in major magazines around the world, widely exhibited and featured in many corporate publications and presentations.

 Photo stories, assignments and film projects have taken him to more than 70 countries.
 Mike was a founder member of the internationally renowned Network Photographers agency.
 Making images is his continuing passion.

 Commercial clients include Avis, Anadarko, BAE Systems, BBC, Chevron, CityGreen, Coca Cola, Corporation of London Police, Duracell, Ericsson Mobile, Established & Sons, GCB (Ghana Commercial Bank), Gulbenkian Foundation, Land Rover, Mansfield Monk, National Grid, Sab Miller, Skansen, Standard Chartered Bank, Taylors of Harrogate, Tom Tom, Morrisons Supermarkets, TrenItalia, Virgin Trains & others.